What is the Fourier Transform of a Spatial Point Process?: Simulations

 \subsection{The effect of debiasing}

 As we saw in Figure \ref{fig:dataexample}, the debiasing term has a large effect on the quality of the estimates.
-Table \ref{tab:bias} provides the fractions of bias removed by the debiasing term for the Bartlett's periodogram and $P=3$ multitapered periodogram.
-Nearly all bias is removed, with the only notable exception being the 65\% bias left in the multitapered periodogram when data is a (arguably very) small sample of Thomas FL variant.
+Table \ref{tab:bias} provides the fractions of bias removed by the debiasing term for the Bartlett's periodogram and $\ntapers=3^2$ multitapered periodogram.
+Nearly all bias is removed, with the only notable exception being the 65\% bias left in the multitapered periodogram when data is an arguably very small sample of Thomas FL variant.

 We illustrate the form of the biases in Figure \ref{fig:bias2d} for two model variants.
-The centering bias is always positive, as expected from equation \eqref{expectation}.
-Bartlett's periodogram bias (cf. Lemma 5.1) is concentrated along the axis where one of the sinc-functions is constant 1 and near the origin where the second sinc function grows to 1.
+The centring bias is always positive, as expected from equation \eqref{expectation}.
+Bartlett's periodogram bias (cf. Lemma~\ref{lemma1}) is concentrated along the axis where one of the sinc functions is constantly 1 and near the origin where the second sinc function grows to 1.
 The multitapered periodogram has a square-shape around the origin.